Rarity Is Commoner Than You Think

 While the Thornless Crown of Thorns is thornless, it is a Euphorbia.
 So you must protect your eyes and skin from its caustic, toxic sap.

 I checked out some information on the web and found that, while it is sold commercially, it is at risk of extinction in the wild.
-So many plant species are now threatened with extinction, while the news was unexpected, this situation is commoner than you’d think.
+So many plant species are now threatened with extinction while the news was unexpected, this situation is commoner than you’d think.
+Around 15-20% are now threatened.
 Many years ago, I wrote an article ‘Rarity is commoner than you think’ for the Friends of the Royal Botanic Gardens, Sydney.
-The piece served to illustrate both the sharply rising number of endangered species on Earth (and in botanic garden collections) and that many species, while rare in nature, were not necessarily difficult for ordinary gardeners to grow or propagate at home.
+The piece served to illustrate both the sharply rising number of endangered species on Earth (and in botanic garden collections).
+Many species, while rare in nature, are not necessarily difficult for ordinary gardeners to grow or propagate at home.

 The International Union for the Conservation of Nature (IUCN) publishes a Red List of threatened species which classes the Thornless Crown of Thorns, Euphorbia geroldii, as critically endangered.
 It is endemic to north eastern Madagascar, where it grows in coastal forest on sand.

-Collection for national and international horticultural trade is also a threat, so trade in this plant is regulated by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), an international agreement between governments.
+Collection of wild plants for local and international horticultural trade is also a threat, so trade in this plant is regulated by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), an international agreement between governments.
 CITES aims to ensure that international trade in specimens of wild plants (and animals) does not threaten their survival.
 Euphorbia geroldii is listed under Appendix II.

 Many succulent species of Euphorbia can be propagated by stem cuttings, so yesterday I created forty cuttings by pruning my plant into a more even, rounded shape.
 I left the cuttings in a seed tray for a couple of hours so that the wounds would stop dripping sap, making them safer to handle.
 They are now inserted into a seed tray filled with a half and half mix of fresh, premium grade potting mix and washed, horticultural sand.

 Nurseries in the USA say this plant can be trained into cute, ever-flowering miniature standards* half a metre tall.
+I’ll give it a try.
 In the USA, hummingbirds, butterflies and lizards drink their nectar.
 Red and orange coloured flowers attract birds, and Euphorbias produce copious nectar.
-It’s rare for a flowering plant to exist without a pollinator(s), but no one seems to have found Euphorbia geroldii bearing seed in cultivation.
+It’s rare for a flowering plant to exist without a pollinator(s), but no one seems to have found Euphorbia geroldii bearing seed in the wild.
 Possibly it has a relationship with a wild pollinator specific to the same forest and, so far, no other animal has yet shown that it can replace the original pollinator.
 Such interdependence between wild plants and animals is widespread.

 30th January 2015